SpeakerGuard/SpeakerGuard/README.md

   ```
 - Example 2: Testing for adaptive attack
   ```
-  python test_attack.py -threshold 18.72 -defense FeCo -defense_param "kmeans 0.2 L2" -defense_flag 1 -root ./adver-audio -name xv-pgd xv_plda -model_file ./model_file/xv_plda/speaker_model_xv_plda
+  python test_attack.py -defense FeCo -defense_param "kmeans 0.2 L2" -defense_flag 1 -root ./adver-audio -name iv-pgd iv_plda -model_file ./model_file/iv_plda/speaker_model_iv_plda
   ```

 In Example 1, the adversarial examples are generated on undefended audionet model, but tested on QT-defended audionet model, so it is **non-adaptive** attack.

-In Example 2, the adversarial examples are generated on FeCo-defended xvector-plda model using EOT (to overcome the randomness of FeCo), and also tested on FeCo-defended xvector-plda model, so it is **adaptive** attack.
+In Example 2, the adversarial examples are generated on FeCo-defended ivector-plda model using EOT (to overcome the randomness of FeCo), and also tested on FeCo-defended ivector-plda model, so it is **adaptive** attack.
 In this example, the adaptive attack may be not strong enough.
 You can improve its attack capacity by setting a larger max_iter or larger EOT_size at the cost of increased attack overhead.